June 18 – June 30, 2023

-Spend your summer with UW–Madison, exploring a college-level course, living and learning with a community of peers.
+Spend your summer with UW–Madison, exploring a college-level course, learning with a community of peers.

 Who it is for

-Badger Summer Scholars is a transformative learning opportunity for high school students across several academic areas of interest.
-Applicants should be ready to take the next step in their academic journey and to engage in a lively college program with peers from all over the country.
+Badger Summer Scholars is a transformative residential learning opportunity for students in 9th through 12th grade across several academic areas of interest.
+Applicants should be ready to take the next step in their academic journey and to engage in a rewarding college program with peers from all over the country.

 What to expect

-You will live in the beautiful lakeshore area of campus in Bradley Hall, right alongside the shore of Lake Mendota.
-After class is over for the day, you will participate in a series of college preparatory workshops, designed to help you become familiar with the college application process and college life.
-In the evenings, you will have the opportunity to participate in a variety of activities and relax in the residence hall with fellow participants.
+After class blocks are over, you will participate in a series of college preparatory workshops, designed to help you become familiar with the college application process and college life.
+You will also have the opportunity to participate in a variety of residence hall activities and explore UW Madison’s lake-side campus.

 Badger Summer Scholars at a glance